aspuru-guzik-group/kraken/readme.md

 # kraken
 Code to compute electronic and steric features to create a database of ligands and their properties.

 This workflow is divided into two portions: conf_search_and_xTB and conf_selection_and_DFT.
-Each portion has its own readme with further information.
+Each portion has a readme with further information.

 Code is provided "as-is."
 Minor edits may be required to tailor scripts for different computational systems.